+The Garmin Nuvi 66LMT still today in 2017 makes a great car gps unit and whilst we first reviewed it when we were looking at the best car gps units, however more recently we have put it into our best cheapest gps unit given that it still has a selection of great features and given that it still makes a great car gps, still think it’s relevant today.
 The School Zone, which is an added feature, will audibly alert you as you drive near a school zone.
 You will also get a display prompt with the highlighted school zone.
 There is an “Up Ahead” feature that will provide you with points of interest as you approach your destination, in addition to a sidebar that informs you of the distance from your current location to the closest point of interest in each listed category.

 The unit does come with a “lane assist with junction view” feature that ensures you don’t miss an exit.
 This is made possible with the split screen for when you enter a highway, which screen lets you see the map and 3D view of the lane complete with indicators.
 The colored indicators are a godsend as you can now comfortably approach complicated junctions and interchanges.
 It comes with a Lifetime traffic avoidance feature that enables you save time because you are shown the minutes of delay you can expect in addition to possible detours.
 With a super-fast internal processor, a wrong turn will be quickly rectified with a new route.

 It has the capability to display current speed, speed limit, and estimated arrival time on the unit’s screen.
 In addition, you can always check out where you are with the text reminder that is displayed on the unit’s screen for which street you are currently on.
 It is a dedicated GPS navigator so you don’t have to worry about cellular dead zones since it doesn’t rely on cellular signals.
 There is a suction cup windshield mount provided that helps you mount the unit for easier viewing as you travel.